A seesaw model for large neutrino masses in concordance with cosmology: Viable parameter space of the model

 where the ranges are taken by varying $0.1\,{\rm eV}<m_\nu <1\,{\rm eV}$ and $N_\chi\lesssim 50$ as relevant for a range of scenarios as seen in fig.~\ref{fig:NMassless}.
 This explains why in Figures~\ref{fig:GlobalRegion} and~\ref{fig:GaugeRegion} we take as benchmarks $|\theta_{\nu\chi}| = 10^{-3}$ and $|\theta_{\nu\chi}| = 10^{-4}$.
 Choosing smaller values of $\theta_{\nu\chi}$ would move the allowed regions to smaller values of $v_\Phi$, as a seen from eqs.~\eqref{eq:globalcouplings}, \eqref{eq:gaugecouplings}.
 This would lead to non-perturbative gauge couplings or similar inconsistencies in the global case (see discussion below).
 For the gauged version, for mixing angles significantly below $10^{-4}$ the allowed region above the free streaming bound on $v_\Phi$, eq.~\eqref{eq:freestr-vPhi}, would disappear.
 Therefore, the preferred parameter region is close to the upper bounds for $\theta_{\nu\chi}$ discussed above.

 With active neutrinos close to the eV scale and massless sterile neutrinos, we obtain a mass-squared difference $\Delta m^2\sim 1$~eV$^2$, potentially relevant for short-baseline oscillation experiments \cite{Boser:2019rta,Dentler:2018sju}.
-However, mixing angles in the range indicated in eq.~\eqref{eq:BBNrho} are too small to be tested in oscillation experiments.
+However, mixing angles in the range indicated in eq.~\eqref{eq:BBNrho} are too small to be tested in oscillation experiments\footnote{In appendix \ref{sec:ThetaBBN} we discuss the possibility to evade this constraint on $\theta_{\nu\chi}$ for the gauge case thanks to the $\chi$ self-interactions induced potential.}.